 Learn if your nonprofit can distribute and/or collect absentee ballot request forms:

 Can you distribute or collect forms?
 Some states have rules on whether a nonprofit (considered a third party group) can give or help voters submit absentee ballot request forms.
-See end of the “Requesting an Absentee Ballot” section on this NCSL page for third party collection rules.
+See our “Collecting Absentee Ballot Request Forms” page to learn more.